 Our collection, use and disclosure and processing of personal information about individuals will vary depending upon the circumstances.
 This privacy notice is intended to describe our overall privacy and data protection practices.
 In some cases, different or additional notices about our data collection and processing practices may be provided and apply to our processing of certain personal information.

 Not covered by this notice.
-This privacy notice does not apply to job applicants and candidates who apply for employment through our job application portal, or to employees and non-employee workers, whose personal information is subject to different privacy notices which are provided to such individuals in the context of their employment or working relationship with a Willis Towers Watson group entity.
+This privacy notice does not apply to job applicants and candidates who apply for employment with us through our job application portal or to our employees and non-employee workers whose personal information is subject to different privacy notices which are provided to such individuals in the context of their employment or working relationship with a Willis Towers Watson group entity.

 2. Controller and Responsible Willis Towers Watson Group Entities

-When providing Services to clients, Willis Towers Watson may act as a “service provider” or “processor” under applicable privacy and data protection laws.
-This means that we may receive or collect your personal information from our client.
-In this scenario, we will only process personal information on behalf of and subject to the instructions of our clients (who, from a privacy law perspective, are controllers or businesses with respect to the personal information we process on their behalf).
-Where we are acting as a “service provider” or “processor,” our clients’ privacy notices (and not this one) will apply to and control the processing of personal information.
+When providing Services to clients, Willis Towers Watson may act as a “service provider” or “processor” or “operator” under applicable privacy and data protection laws.
+This means that we may receive or collect your personal information from or on behalf of our client.
+In this scenario, we will only process personal information on behalf of and subject to the instructions of our clients (who, from a privacy law perspective, are “controllers” or “businesses” or “responsible parties” with respect to the personal information we process on their behalf).
+In some cases, where we are acting as a “service provider” or “processor” or “operator,” our clients’ privacy notices (and not this one) will apply to and control the processing of personal information.
+If you have any questions which privacy notice may apply, please contact us as at email@example.com.

 3. Cross-border Transfer